temirovruslan/excel-skills-salary-analysis/README.md

 ## Conclusion

-This project shows that **specialized technical skills** are strongly linked to higher salaries in data jobs.
+This project shows that **technical and specialized skills** matter a lot in data jobs.
-Learning skills like **SQL, Python, and cloud technologies** can significantly improve career and salary potential.
+Learning skills like **SQL, Python, and cloud tools** can help you earn more and grow faster in your career.